 Over the past decade, healthcare has implemented many data-intensive processes to speed up developments, increase efficiency, save more lives, and promote preventive medicine.
 The Internet of Things has opened up another world of possibilities.
+According to Forbes 646 million IoT devices were used in the medical sector in 2020.
 Most of the IoT initiatives in healthcare revolve around the improvement of care through remote patient monitoring (telemonitoring) and tracking, monitoring and maintenance of healthcare assets.
 But these are just the beginning.
 As digital technology transforms healthcare, more advanced and integrated approaches such as smart pills, smart home care systems, personal healthcare, robotics, and real-time health systems (RTHS) will start to emerge.

 IoT is already making the lives of diabetes patients easier through connected continuous glucose monitors (CGMs).
 A CGM is a device that helps people with diabetes to continuously monitor their blood glucose levels for several days at a time.
 Smart CGMs Eversense and Freestyle Libre send the blood glucose data to a smartphone app, allowing users to monitor their glucose levels and react in time to an unusual trend.
 The FreeStyle LibreLink app also allows for remote monitoring by caregivers.